 Using the data set I created, I ran three regressions on film success.
 I had to omit age, because age and experience are highly correlated with a correlation coefficient of 0.84.
-I choose to include experience instead of age, because using experience increased the statistical significance of some of my coefficients.
+I choose to include experience instead of age, because using experience instead of age increased the statistical significance of some of my coefficients without changing any of the signs on the coefficients.
 Thus I will be using experience as a proxy for age.
 I also included experience squared to allow for nonlinearity in the experience variable.
-To look for connections between age and being a female, I included an interaction term between female and experience and an interaction term between female and experience squared.
+To identify possible connections between age and being a female, I included an interaction term between female and experience and an interaction term between female and experience squared.
 I omitted opening weekend gross, because opening weekend gross and total gross were highly correlated with a correlation of 0.8910.
 For ratings, I chose PG-13 as the omitted category, because it was the most common rating, and for genre, I chose comedy as the omitted category, because it was the most common genre.